-Mission Statement of the Teacher Education Program
+Mission and Beliefs of the Teacher Education Program

 The mission and vision are based on the following beliefs: